How To Open A Dispensary In New Jersey

 On December 15th, 2021, the New Jersey Cannabis Regulatory Commission started accepting applications for recreational cannabis cultivators, manufacturers, and testing laboratories.

-Beginning on March 15th, 2022, New Jersey Cannabis Regulatory Commission started accepting applications for adult-use retail cannabis stores.
+On March 15th, 2022, New Jersey Cannabis Regulatory Commission started accepting applications for adult-use retail cannabis stores.

 The state’s regulators set a date of February 22, 2022, for the state to begin selling recreational marijuana.
 However, the deadline was missed.
 Gov. Phil Murphy said in late February that the launch is not far away.
 “We are within weeks – I would hope in March – you would see implicit movement on the medical dispensaries, some of them being able to sell recreational,” Murphy stated on a radio broadcast.